Participatory design: Public interest design

-Portland, Oregon City Repair Project is a form of participatory design, which involves the community co-designing problem areas together to make positive changes to their environment.
-It involves collaborative decision-making and design without traditional involvement from local government or professionals but instead runs on volunteers from the community.
+Portland, Oregon City Repair Project was a form of participatory design involving the community co-designing problem areas together to make positive changes to their environment.
+It involved collaborative decision-making and design without traditional involvement from local government or professionals but instead run on volunteers from the community.
 The process has created successful projects such as intersection repair, which saw a misused intersection develop into a successful community square.

 In Malawi, a UNICEF WASH programme trialled participatory design development for latrines in order to ensure that users participate in creating and selecting sanitation technologies that are appropriate and affordable for them.
 The process provided an opportunity for community members to share their traditional knowledge and skills in partnership with designers and researchers.

-Peer-to-peer urbanism is a form of decentralized, participatory design for urban environments and individual buildings.
-It borrows organizational ideas from the open-source software movement, so that knowledge about construction methods and urban design schemes is freely exchanged.